Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 - square cells
 - adjacency

-all the groups can contain the blank cell (used only for spacing is an empty space) used in the group declaration with the keyword `b`
+like the board, a group is globally defined and can have attributes

-the cell type is used to define default terms like **line**, **distance**, **adjancency** and **coordinates**,
+all the groups can contain the blank cell (used only for spacing is an empty space) used in the group declaration with the keyword `b` the cell type is used to define default terms like **line**, **distance**, **adjancency** and **coordinates**,

 Example